sesh/piprot/README.md

 ### Basic Usage

-Run piprot and provide a requirements file (if it's not called requirements.txt):
+Run piprot and provide a requirements file (if it's not called requirements.txt) and it will tell you the current status of your packages.

     > piprot base_requirements.txt
     requests (2.3.0) is up to date